vickygupta681/Personal-Portfolio/README.md

 # Personal-Portfolio
-This will contain details of my professional proceedings and academics that is a way to display my skills.
+This will contain details of my professional proceedings and academics that is a way to display my skills...